 If you’re unsure of the size roast you’ll need, you can use this rule of thumb: estimate about ½-pound for each person who’ll be eating the roast.
 Then, head to your local butcher or grocery store (or find the perfect prime rib online!) to find the size you need.
 You’ll want to look for a portion with some fat, but not swimming in it.
 You can always ask the butcher to trim some excess fat off the roast before they wrap it for you.

-Cooking Rib Roast in the Oven
+How to Cook a Rib Roast in the Oven

 Cooking a roast in the oven tends to be the preferred method.
 A roast in the oven can get the perfect medium-rare cook that most steak enthusiasts prefer, while also giving it a nice brown crust that enhances the flavor and locks in juices.
 We’re going to teach you how to use a closed-oven method, which helps your roast sear and cook all the way through without drying out.